aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 - [ ] Rewrite all example code (see [cdk-rewrite-mono-import](https://github.com/rix0rrr/cdk-rewrite-mono-imports)).
 - [ ] Reference documentation needs to also support submodules/namespaces and use the submodule's README file.

 # Drawbacks

 - [ ] In JavaScript/TypeScript code will always be fully qualified
   (`aws_s3.Bucket` instead of `Bucket`) due to limitations of the `import` tool.
 - [ ] The size of the single module will be large (~50MiB) which can create issues of using the CDK in non-standard environments such as from a Lambda function.
+See this https://github.com/aws/aws-cdk-rfcs/issues/39#issuecomment-593092612
 - [ ] Breaking change

 # Rationale and Alternatives